raffallves/knowledgeStack/README.md

 # Knowledge Stack
 This is a basic application for managing acquired knowledge (books, basically).

-It's a bit of a mess now because I started by using MongoDB then switched to NEO4J, but in the next few weeks I'll be handling and sorting everything out.

 ### Technology Used

 - `Node.js` backend;